Notice: Undefined property: stdClass::$rarity in /var/www/html/wordpress/wp-content/plugins/dotesports-wordpress-plugin/dotesports.php on line 641

 Priest decks also typically rely on stealing cards from their opponent which is mediocre against you because some of your cards require beasts to synergize with them in order to be most effective.

-Watch out for board wipes such as + Circle of Healingand Holy Nova.
+Watch out for board wipes such as Auchenal Soulpriest + Circle of Healing and Holy Nova.

 If you get a bad hand the matchup is still pretty tough.
 However, you have certain cards that are very strong in the matchup.